A concise tutorial review of reverse osmosis and electrodialysis: Theory of electrodialysis for a 1:1 salt solution

-where the function sinh(\textit{x}) is identical to $\text{\textonehalf} \left(\exp\left(x\right)-\exp\left(-x\right)\right)$, and sinh\textsuperscript{-1} is the inverse of that function (also written as asinh or arcsinh).
-Eq.~\eqref{eq_Donnan_3} is valid for a solution with monovalent ions only, and without considering partitioning coefficients other than pure `Boltzmann' electrostatics.
-For a detailed discussion on the various contributions to the partitioning coefficient at an interface between free solution and a microporous charged material, see refs.~\cite{Singh_2021} and~\cite{Biesheuvel_Dykstra_2020}.
-As Eq.~\eqref{eq_Donnan_3} shows, for a membrane with negative fixed charge, i.e., a CEM, which needs to `pull in the cations', the Donnan potential is negative, i.e., from just outside to just inside the membrane, the potential goes down.
+where sinh(\textit{x}) is $\text{\textonehalf} \left(\exp\left(x\right)-\exp\left(-x\right)\right)$, and sinh\textsuperscript{-1} is the inverse function.
+For both ions we assume here the same value of $\Phi_i$.
+As Eq.~\eqref{eq_Donnan_3} shows, for a membrane with positive fixed charge, i.e., an AEM, which needs to `pull in the anions', the Donnan potential is positive, i.e., from just outside to just inside the membrane, the potential goes up.

 The eight voltage drops described in the above equations can all be added up (taking care of appropriate choices of $\pm$-signs), to arrive after multiplication with $V\s{T}$, at the cell pair voltage, $V\s{cp}$.
-And this $V\s{cp}$ is invariant with \textit{z}; see Fig.~2 in ref.~\cite{Tedesco_2018} for an example of a voltage profile.
-(Thus the eight individual voltages described above, they all change with \textit{z}, but their summation, which is $V\s{cp}$, doesn't.)
+And this $V\s{cp}$ is invariant with position \textit{z}; see Fig.~2 in ref.~\cite{Tedesco_2018} for an example of a voltage profile.
+(Thus the eight individual voltages described above, all change with \textit{z}, but their summation, which is $V\s{cp}$, does not.)

-Before we show the result of such a combined expression for $V\s{cp}$ versus current, \textit{I}, and versus channel salt concentrations, $c\s{d}$ and $c\s{c}$, we first evaluate the Donnan potential, Eq.~\eqref{eq_Donnan_3}, in a novel, useful, manner.
-The Donnan potential, as described by Eq.~\eqref{eq_Donnan_3}, must be evaluated on two sides of the same membrane (and then for two membranes), and because both count `inside minus outside', the result for a given membrane is
+Before we show the result of such a combined expression for $V\s{cp}$ as function of current density, \textit{I}, and salt concentrations, $c\s{d}$ and $c\s{c}$, we first discuss the Donnan potential, Eq.~\eqref{eq_Donnan_3}.
+This Donnan potential must be evaluated on the two sides of a membrane, resulting in

 which we can call the total Donnan potential across a membrane.
 (This excludes the membrane potential across the inner part of the membrane due to current, as given by Eq.~\eqref{eq_ED_7}.)
-We drop here and below the subscript $\infty$ when we refer to salt concentrations just outside the membrane.
-We next evaluate the equation for $\omega=-1$, i.e., a CEM, but for an AEM the same result is obtained with a final overall minus-sign difference.
-Now, generally, Eq.~\eqref{eq_Donnan_4} is not used in this way, perhaps because it looks somewhat too unwieldy.
-Instead, in literature the following equation can often be found, which is
+From this point forward, we drop index $\infty$ once again.
+Eq.~\eqref{eq_Donnan_4} is not generally used, but instead, often found in literature is